qutip/qutip-qip/docs/source/qip-basics.rst

 - The first method utilizes unitary application through matrix products on the input states.
   This method simulates circuits exactly in a deterministic manner.
-This is achieved through :class:`~qutip_qip.CircuitSimulator`.
+This is achieved through :class:`.CircuitSimulator`.
 A short guide to exact simulation can be found at :ref:`qip_simulator`.
 The teleportation notebook is also useful as an example.

 - A different method of circuit simulation employs driving Hamiltonians with the ability to simulate circuits in the presence of noise.
-This can be achieved through the various classes in :class:`~qutip_qip.device`.A short guide to processors for QIP simulation can be found at :ref:`qip_processor`.
+This can be achieved through the various classes in :class:`.device`.A short guide to processors for QIP simulation can be found at :ref:`qip_processor`.